 On the road from Karpenisi to Prousso, not far from the junction for Karitsa, seven markings of white marble on the dark rock can be seen on the slope and have the shape of human footprints.
 Believers say that they are traces left by the Virgin Mary, from when she brought her icon to the cave.

-- Velouhi: a quality ski resort
+- Velouhi: A quality ski resort

-- Karpenisi town: welcoming and historic
+- Welcoming and historic Karpenisi

-- Monastery of Proussos: the miracle-worker
+- The miracle-working Monastery of Proussos

 - The panoramic view from Agios Dimitrios